 If you work in web project management today, you are most likely dealing with digital content.
 Some project managers come from design or development backgrounds, but more often than not, they have little training in the world of digital.
 As someone who comes from a design and development background, here are some tips and must-have skills that will make your team love and respect you.

 5. Client Relations – I am pretty sure that “Hold My Hand” by Hootie and the Blowfish was written for Project Managers and their relationship with their clients.
 Put yourself in the clients shoes at all times.
 Do they know what a static block, widget, or footer.php file is?
 Probably not.
 So walk them through it so they can learn through.
 Keep in mind that most clients that you will come into contact with have a laundry list of tasks they must complete internally before they can focus on the eCommerce website or web application.
-Their main job is not to interact with you, so make each interaction simple and pain free.
-Send agenda’s before meetings, recap actionables after meetings, always set expectations (time/scope/budget), and follow up within 24 hours on current projects/tasks.
-When you can, ask “Can I help you take something off your plate to make your life easier?”.
-I promise, you’ll be their favorite PM soon.
+Their main job is not to interact with you, so make each interaction simple and pain-free.
+Send agendas before meetings, recap actionable after meetings, always set expectations (time/scope/budget), and follow up within 24 hours on current projects/tasks.
+When you can ask “Can I help you take something off your plate to make your life easier?”.
+I promise you’ll be their favorite PM soon.

 Suggested Reading List For Web Project Managers – By PDX Digital PM